The dangers of a disengaged workforce

 Presenteeism or “I’m here because I have to be”

 A lack of trust and consequent disengagement amongst employees can have devastating consequences for the productivity levels of a business.
 An unengaged employee is likely to be simply ‘going through the motions’ of their role, otherwise known as ‘presenteeism’.
 Turning up just to get the job done might keep your business ticking along but what leaders really want are the engaged staff who go above and beyond and are happy to turn up to the office on a Monday morning (and every other morning!).
-Research shows that the annual cost ‘presenteeism’ is twice that of absenteeism and has a considerable negative influence on effort and customer service, both of which affect a business’s bottom line considerably.
+Research (CIPD) shows that the annual cost ‘presenteeism’ is twice that of absenteeism and has a considerable negative influence on effort and customer service, both of which affect a business’s bottom line considerably.
 So it is definitely something to look out for.

 Lack of discretionary effort or “That’s not in my job description”